What is the Harry Potter Lexicon?

 This time it was different, though.
 This time there was the Internet.
 This time I could share all this work with a few other people.
 And the Harry Potter universe was just so exciting and fun and detailed and wonderful.
 But still I resisted.
 And then I read book two (and I remembered having some pretty strong doubts about book two, which looked as if it might have a flying car in it, which just didn’t fit the world that I was imagining).
 I wavered.
 Just reading through the description of the Weasley house made me want to start writing.
 Book three didn’t help a bit.
 I knew that I was getting hooked.
 I started my first notebook with notes from Chamber of Secrets.
 I really can’t remember why I started with the second book and not the first, but I did.
 And before you know it, I was moving on the book three.
 I filled page after page.

 These notebooks are written in the order of the story, one chapter at a time.
 I automatically categorize everything as I go, so when I write down a magic spell or effect, I write “sp” in the margin.
 Everything gets a little scribble of some kind in the margin.
 I worked through three, and then went back for book one.
+I started cataloging information on a private website.

-It was about then that two key events happened.
+Over the next half a year, two key events happened.
 I joined Harry Potter for Grown Ups and Goblet of Fire came out.

-The Lexicon came into official existence a week later, in July of 2000.
+And then the Lexicon came into official existence a week later, in July of 2000.

 At first it was just a series of lists.
 Lists of books, lists of Wizard Cards, lists of Death Eaters, and so on.
-I was trying to think up a good name for the site and settled on Lexicon because Encyclopedia was taken (by the now defunt Encyclopedia Potterica).
-Lexicon refers to a list of words, and at first, that’s what this was.
+I was trying to think up a good name for the site and settled on Lexicon because Encyclopedia was taken (by the now defunct Encyclopedia Potterica).
+“Lexicon” refers to a list of words, and at first, that’s what this was.
 I can remember sitting on my back porch and running the name Harry Potter Lexicon over in my head and thinking that it sounded okay.
 I still think it sounds okay, although the Lexicon itself has grown way past being just a list of words.

 In November, 2000 the Lexicon appeared for the first time on Yahoo (which was how we searched the web back then), and within a week was chosen as a featured site in USA Today.
+The image here shows how the original Lexicon page was laid out.
+It was fixed at 600 pixels wide, which was just right for the VGA monitors of that time.
+It was all text so that it could load quickly even with 1200-baud dial-up.

 Of course, once I started it was impossible to stop.
 I’m a librarian, and I could imagine what the perfect reference source would look like.
 Once I could picture it and knew I could do it, I just had to make it happen.
 So I turned the list of spells into the Spell Encyclopedia and added the Bestiary and the Atlas.
 That was in the spring of 2001.
 Since then the Lexicon has grown until it encompasses nearly all factual information from canon sources, organized and crosslinked.
 The Lexicon Forum was added to provide an opportunity for Harry Potter fans of all ages to discuss their favorite books.
 Kip Carter did a masterful job of managing the forum, and that wasn’t always an easy job.